MattBaseheart/samples/README.md

 AUDIO_EFFECTS

 This is an example of Python programming implementing audio filtering using the SciPy Library.
+ApplyFX.py is the main code, all other files in this directory are audio testing files.

 EQ

 This is an example of Python programming implementing audio processing using multithreading and a SoX library wrapper.
+EQ.py is the main code, all other files in this directory are for testing or providing audio files.

 LAB 10